Hands-On Fundraising

 But even if you don’t, what images are you using?
 Along with your headlines, those images will carry the weight of your newsletter.
 They grab the eye – so make them grab-worthy.
 That means each image tells a story.
 What story do your donors want?

-8. Did you skip the caption?
+8. Did you skip the captions?

 If you have wonderful images but haven’t captioned them, you’ve missed the third great chance to engage people.
 Captions are the headlines to the story your photos tell.
 They explain where some explanation is needed.
 They pull people into the image.